Cerith Flinn: Voice

 Alongside his screen work, Flinn has established himself as a prolific voice actor.
-In (2016), he proudly featured in the special jury edition of The Archers on BBC Radio 4, playing Blake alongside Dame Eileen Atkins, Catherine Tate, and Nigel Havers.
+In (2016), he proudly featured in the special jury edition of The Archers on BBC Radio 4, playing Blake alongside Eileen Atkins, Catherine Tate, and Nigel Havers.
 In 2024 alone, he voiced Dafydd in BBC radio 3 Kenny Morgan, written by Mike Poulton and inspired by Terence Rattigan The Deep Blue Sea.
 In the rivived era of Doctor Who he played characters such as Lucas in Big Finish Productions Torchwood: The Hollow Choir and Iain in Torchwood: Widdershins.
 He also narrated the WWII National Geographic docu-series Liberation: D-Day to Berlin for Disney+.
 In computer gaming, he voiced characters in Atlus and Studio Zero highly anticipated release Metaphor: ReFantazio for PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S on October 11, 2024 by Atlus in Japan and Sega internationally.
 The game was nominated for several awards, including Game of the Year at The Game Awards 2024.